1943 Atlantic hurricane season: Tropical Storm Two

 A minimal tropical storm was first discovered about 80 mi (130 km) east of Antigua and Barbuda around 12:00 UTC on August 13.
-It passed just north of the Caribbean Sea while on a west-northwest track, reaching peak winds of 60 mph (95 km/h) by early on August 16.
+It passed just north of the Caribbean while on a west-northwest track, reaching peak winds of 60 mph (95 km/h) by early on August 16.
 It curved northwest the following day before then turning northeast between the East Coast of the United States and Bermuda.
 The storm steadily lost intensity and transitioned into an extratropical cyclone by 12:00 UTC on August 19, and it was last documented six hours later.
-In the wake of the 1943 Surprise hurricane, this was the first tropical cyclone that reconnaissance aircraft flew through and had observations reported back to the Weather Bureau during real-time operations.
+In the wake of the 1943 Surprise Hurricane, this was the first tropical cyclone that reconnaissance aircraft flew through and had observations reported back to the Weather Bureau during real-time operations.
 Early in its duration, the storm dropped rainfall over the Lesser Antilles, with Saint Kitts recording a peak 24-hour total of 81 mm at La Guerite.